petervdpas/goop2/internal/rendezvous/docs/05-templates.md

 1. Create a directory in your templates folder (e.g. `templates/my-app/`).
 2. Add a `manifest.json` with metadata and schema.
 3. Write your `index.html`, `style.css`, and `app.js`.
+4. Include `<script src="/assets/js/goop-data.js"></script>` for database access.
-4. Optionally add `schema.sql` for database tables.
+5. Optionally add `schema.sql` for database tables.
-5. Optionally add Lua functions in `lua/functions/` for server-side logic.
+6. Optionally add Lua functions in `lua/functions/` for server-side logic.

 Your template will appear in the viewer's template browser and can be shared via the template store.